-The internationally renowned collection, rarely seen in full, was originally built by Eric and Salome Estorick and opened to the public in 1998.
-It comprises 123 paintings, drawings, watercolours, prints and sculptures by many of the most prominent Italian artists of the modernist era, including Balla, Boccioni, de Chirico, Modigliani, Morandi and Severini.
+This autumn, the Estorick’s entire collection of modern Italian art is on show throughout the museum’s six galleries.
+Internationally renowned, and rarely seen in full, it was formed by Eric and Salome Estorick in the immediate post-war period, and comprises some 120 paintings, drawings, prints and sculptures by many of the most prominent Italian artists of the modernist era, including Giacomo Balla, Umberto Boccioni, Giorgio de Chirico, Amedeo Modigliani, Giorgio Morandi and Gino Severini.